 The price of Nickel, which was initially forecast to be US\$21,000 per tonne for FY2023, has of late been on an upward trajectory, reaching the US\$29,000 per tonne mark.
-Should this higher price continue to obtain into the near future, the Company will be able to significantly recover from some of the financial losses incurred to date
+Should this higher price continue to obtain into the near future, the Company will be able to significantly recover from some of the financial losses incurred to date.

-On the other hand, there is a likelihood that Nickel prices may be pressured downward by negative macro dynamics such as the global monetary policy tightening, a Chinese economic downturn, the increased likelihood of a global economic recession and, heightened geopolitical tensions.
+as the global monetary policy tightening, a Chinese economic downturn, the increased likelihood of a global economic recession and, heightened geopolitical tensions.